bevry/make-deno-edition/README.md

 1. remote imports (e.g. any URL) are assumed to be compatible, as node.js doesn't support them, so it is assumed they are already deno compatible

-1. dependency imports (e.g. any package you install into node_modules) are checked to see if they have a `deno` field in their `package.json` denoting where to look for the deno compatible entry file, or if their `main` field in the `package.json` ends with `.ts` then it is assumed to be deno compatible
+1. dependency imports (e.g. any package you install into node_modules) are supported if:

+    1. If they have a `deno` field in their `package.json`, which will denote where to look for the deno compatible entry file

-    1. so the more dependencies that `make-deno-edition` is run on, then the more dependents that can become compatible with deno
+        The more dependencies that `make-deno-edition` is run on, then the more dependencies will automatically have a `deno` entry field, and thus the more dependencies will be automatically compatible with Deno, enabling more dependents to be automatically compatible with Deno.

+    2. If they have a `main` field in the `package.json` that ends with `.ts` (is a typescript file), then it is assumed to be deno compatible

 make-deno-edition will also intelligently ignore compatibility for files that are not essential, such as your test and utility files, but fail if compatibility for an essential file, such as an entry file and its required modules fail